testinggospels/camouflage/docs/external-data-source.md

 To get entire data pass `all=true`.

+!!! caution

-!!!caution 1.
-Note that, though we are calling it a "c"sv, it's not really comma separated, Camouflage expects the values to be separated by a semicolon. i.e. `;`
+    1. Note that, though we are calling it a "c"sv, it's not really comma separated, Camouflage expects the values to be separated by a semicolon. i.e. `;`

     2. Keep in mind that if you use random=true, you don't get the `result` object as an array, you would get one single object.
 So in the example above, `result[0].City` will not work, you'd need to update it to simply `result.City`